Introduction to Scope for Management

 5. Change Control: This is an approach and a step to capture and assess potential changes that are bound to be in scope.
 This makes sure that only vital changes be made

 6. Configuration Management: This is the body that controls and documents all the product developments.
-It is responsible for confirming that changes that are approved have been recorded and that the altered enhanced versions have archived.
+It is responsible for confirming that changes that are approved have been recorded and that the altered enhanced versions have been archived.
 The information that is kept in this management body assures the impact due to potential changes.

 The extent to which a detailed prediction of requirements and solutions can be inferred during the inception of the project or a service or a program will impact how smoothly a scope is handled.

 Where an objective is correctly defined and communicated, which also has an output that is tangible (say, for example, constructing a bridge), it is of utmost necessity that the scope for management is defined within the best possible accuracy and at the outset of a project or a portfolio life cycle.
 This significantly reduces the level of changes that are required to be done and thereby checks costs from rising and fluctuating.
 It is also helpful to state the potential factors that may arise outside the scope to escape misunderstandings.
-Defining clearly those parameters that are in scope and out of scope significantly reduces risks which also handles and deals with the requirements and needs of all the indispensable stakeholders, ensuring their satisfaction to be as high as possible.
+Defining clearly those parameters that are in scope and out of scope significantly reduces risks and handles and deals with the requirements and needs of all the indispensable stakeholders, ensuring their satisfaction is as high as possible.

 In the case where an objective isn’t that tangible, say, for example, fixing an IT system, there arises a better approach for drafting scope for management to keep rising costs at bay.